marymafa/marymafa.github.io/_posts/2018-01-12-reduce-function-and-recursive.md

 ###  Recursive

 occurs when a thing is defined in terms of itself or of its type. is used in a variety of disciplines ranging from linguistics to logic.
-Or relating to or involving a program or routine of which a part requires the application of the whole, so that its explicit interpretation requires in general many successive executionss
+Or relating to or involving a program or routine of which a part requires the application of the whole, so that its explicit interpretation requires in general many successive executions.